-I have recently completed the WETT training and I’d like to take a moment to discuss some of the important aspects of wood burning.
-This topic is especially relevant due to the recent changes in the Comox Valley in regards to wood stove emissions.
+I have completed the WETT training and I’d like to take a moment to discuss some of the important aspects of wood burning.
+This topic is especially relevant due to changes in the Comox Valley in regards to wood stove emissions.

 The rebates offered are a good start, but homeowners can help reduce wood stove emissions by using conscientious burning methods and modern wood burning appliances.
 Modern stove designs can achieve a cleaner burn with less fine particulate in the exhaust, and more heat in the home.
 Not all stoves are created equal and unfortunately in most cases it pays off to invest in a good wood stove that costs a bit more money.
 Look for the EPA emissions rating on the stove, and talk to a knowledgeable salesperson to figure out which stove is right for you.